celiudos/paper_bracis_2024/README.md

 This repository contains the code to implement the paper **Pseudonymization in Legal Texts according to the LGPD: A Named Entity Recognition Approach**.

+The code implemented in the paper used Llama version 3.
+The code in this repository uses Llama version 3.1.

 ```bibtex
 @INPROCEEDINGS{242811,
     AUTHOR="Marcelo Filho and Bruno Cesar Ribas",